unifiedstreaming/fmp4-ingest/README.md

 This effort is expected to product the following documents:

-  *   Requires for Contribution of Live Media Content
+  *   Requirements for Contribution of Live Media Content
   *   A Live Media Contribution Interface specification

 The live media ingest specification will define a protocol and data format for the contribution, by an encoder, of Live Media Content towards a publishing or media processing entity.
 Existing industry best practices and supported formats will be used while new or complex protocols and implementations are to be avoided.
 At a minimum the live media ingest specification is expected to address the following topics: